 SEC Contenders

-The LSU Tigers (25-1, 10-1) are sitting in third place with only one regular season loss.
+The LSU Tigers (25-1, 10-1) are sitting in third place with only one regular-season loss.
 With their only loss coming to the Gamecocks, the Tigers are on the prowl looking to overtake No.1.

-No. 3 Texas welcomes No. 5 LSU this Sunday, in a game that means the world to both teams.
-This is the first and only time these two teams will meet in the regular season.
+No. 3 Texas welcomes No. 5 LSU on Sunday, in a game that means the world to both teams.
+This is the first and only time these teams will meet in the regular season.
 Both teams look to be powerhouses in the SEC, with Texas averaging 83.4 points per game compared to LSUs 87.4.

 Sunday’s SEC Gameplay

-There are a total of six conference matchups this Sunday.
+There are a six conference matchups Sunday.

-The Florida Gators look to turn around with short memory as they face Mississippi State at 2 p.m. on SEC Network+.
+The Florida Gators look to turn around with short memory as they face Mississippi State at 2 p.m. on the SEC Network+.

 Looking Ahead